 Here is a list of my favorite things to do in New York City on a budget… Some things have been covered in my 4 days in New York itinerary, but some may also need repeating!

 You will be paying an arm and leg for food in New York – even groceries cost more in NYC – but with this list, you will be equipped to spend 4 days in New York without feeling like you’re always pinching pennies.
+Be sure to check out some of the best hidden gems in NY too!

 1. Go to the free museums